slateci/slateci.github.io/_posts/2022-09-26-slate-cluster-upgrade-guide-1_24.md

 ```
 {:data-add-copy-button='true'}

-If everything looks good, finish up by uncordoning the node.
+If everything looks good, finish up by uncordoning the node in the control plane terminal window.

 ```shell
 kubectl uncordon <workernode1>
 ```
 {:data-add-copy-button='true'}

-Rinse and repeat for your remaining worker nodes.
+Log out of your worker node terminal window and rinse-repeat for your remaining worker nodes.

 #### Verify the status of the cluster